 Andrey Sarantsev

-CV Articles arXiv Google Scholar ResearchGate GitHub ORCID MathSciNet LinkedIn Financial Simulator
+CV Articles arXiv Google Scholar ResearchGate GitHub ORCID MathSciNet LinkedIn Simulator Blog

 I am an Associate Professor (with tenure, starting from July 2024) at the Department of Mathematics and Statistics, University of Nevada, Reno.
 I worked as a tenure-track Assistant Professor here starting from July 2018.
 Research interests: Statistical Theory, Time Series Analysis, Stochastic Processes, Stochastic Analysis, Quantitative Finance, Financial Econometrics.